areynold/accessibility-for-project-managers/PITCHME.md

 * Accessibility is an inherent part of a product, not a single checkbox item
 * Accessibility is easy to start doing, but difficult to add at the end of the project
 * Accessibility is easy to undo

+Note: Watch for regression--app won't break, but UX will be poor

 ---